a-ozbek/4dsight-cv-test/README.md

 # 4dsight-cv-test

 I implemented two solutions.
-The second solution did not work however since I spent some time on it, I wanted to include it.
+First one works.
+The second solution did not work, however since I spent some time on it, I wanted to include it.

 ## Solution 1